 Things got official for the Welsh Terrier during the 19th century.
 The Kennel Club in London, United Kingdom, recognized Welsh Terriers as a breed in 1887 and, following the first exports in 1885, the American Kennel Club gave Welshies full recognition in 1888.

 So, where is the best place to find the Welsh Terrier breed today?
 You can find a list of reputable breeders at the American Kennel Club’s Marketplace or Welsh Terrier Club of America.
 Depending on the breeder, Welsh Terrier pup prices average between $800 to $1,200.
 For this cost, you’ll typically get a Welsh Terrier who’s been responsibly bred to avoid temperament and health issues.
-You can also contact Welsh Terrier rescue organizations to adopt a dog, or search for the breed at your local animal shelter.
+You can also contact Welsh Terrier rescue organizations to adopt a dog, keep an eye out for the breed at your local animal shelter, or search Chewy’s database of adoptable dogs in your area.

 FAQs